ZovoTools

 What is the debt avalanche method? +

 The debt avalanche method prioritizes paying off debts with the highest interest rate first while making minimum payments on all other debts.
 Once the highest-rate debt is paid off, the freed-up payment is applied to the next highest rate.
-This method minimizes total interest paid over time.
+This method reduces total interest paid over time.

 What is the debt snowball method? +